kacperbojakowski/final-project/04-learning-the-basics/3-content-design/index.md

 * What are their needs?
 * How do they use documentation?

 Let's take, for example, documentation for headphone amplifiers.
-A user guide would include a short description of what the device does (and, in a marketing fashion, why buying it was *the best decision ever*) and how to use it; maybe some simplified specs here and there too.
+A user guide would include a short description of what the device does (and, in the marketing fashion, why buying it was *the best decision*), how it's used, and what the basic specs are.

-On the other hand, an enthusiast who modifies amplifiers, would be better suited with something like this:
+On the other hand, an enthusiast who modifies amplifiers would be better off with something like this:

 ![muses](../../images/muses.png)

 I don't think we need to add *"the green LED indicates your device is on"* here.

 Personas can vary a lot.
-A gamer would prefer on-screen instructions to a PDF.
-A senior person might choose printed media over online help.
+Gamers prefer on-screen instructions to PDFs.
+Senior users might choose printed media over online help.
 A construction worker may need a leaflet to hold in one hand.
-Many factors influence the shape of your document.
+There are plenty of factors that influence the shape of your document.

 ### STE and Plain English

 As a translator, you know that technical texts favor simplicity.
 Instructions should be clear, concise, and written in plain language – lest you misconnect a wire and cause some tragedy.

-[ASD-STE100](https://asd-ste100.org/), or Simplified Technical Language, goes a little further than dreading Past Perfect.
+[ASD-STE100](https://asd-ste100.org/), or Simplified Technical Language, goes a little further than dreading the *Past Perfect*.
 It is a controlled language created specifically to provide clarity and reduce ambiguity in technical texts.
 STE is maintained and developed by the Simplified Technical English Maintenance Group (STEMG).

 STE has very specific rules regarding grammar and vocabulary.
 Polysemous words have one approved meaning, there are no phrasal verbs, and certain words are limited to only one part of speech.
 For example, *acceptance* is not permitted; you rephrase your sentences to use the verb *accept* instead.
 For detailed instructions, check out the latest issue of [STE specification](https://asd-ste100.org/request.html).